SoftDeMagazin/mpos/README.md

 * data - an array of items data
 * extraData
 * renderItem - a method that describes how each item should be rendered.
 Expects a ReactElement to be returned

+## Iteration 2

+### Build

+* Implement an existing template for the list

+### Measure

+After the second iteration Material UI was added (https://github.com/xotahal/react-native-material-ui)

+The library is still in development so it lacks documentation and some of the components are not implmlemented.
+Still I managed to add a Toolbar component with a search fuctionality that gave my application a better look and feel.
+I've replaced the FlatList items with Button component and added an alert function that displays the price

+### Learn

+* Expore the Awesome React Native list (https://github.com/jondot/awesome-react-native)

+## Interation 3

+### Build

+Create an apk for the application

+### Measure

+### Learn